Are you new to Fredonia?

-Take a look here for information on becoming an English Major!
+Take a look here for information on joining Fredonia English!

 How To Apply: A direct link to the Admission's home page; make sure to tell them you want to be an English Major!